anna-hehn/Forest-Structure-Recreational-Value-A-LiDAR-Based-Comparison/README.md

 ## Terrain Analysis: Slope and Accessibility

 ### Slope Derivation
-This step extracts topographic information from the previously generated Digital Terrain Model (DTM) using the `terra` package:
+The code extracts topographic information from the previously generated Digital Terrain Model (DTM) using the `terra` package:

 * **Slope Calculation:** The function `terra::terrain()` computes the surface slope in radians based on the cellular elevation differences.
 * **Unit Conversion:** Radians are converted into slope percentage (%) using the trigonometric tangent transformation ($\tan(\text{slope}_{\text{rad}}) \times 100$).